Email sent successfully!

 - Adoption Fees: The MSD does not charge any fees.
 However, prospective guardian parents can expect to pay fees for the baby’s birth certificate, passport, and Family Book issuance.
 The “Family Book,” issued by the Jordanian government, contains biographical information about each member of the family.
 In the case of an abandoned child, the Family Book only contains the child’s fictitious name.
 The fictitious name is explained below.
 The fee for obtaining a Jordanian passport for a child (under 16) is 10 JD, for the birth certificate is 1 JD, and for the Jordanian family book is 2 JD.
 More details about current fees and required documents can be found at the MSD website at cspd.gov.jo.
 (Please note that this website is currently only in Arabic.)

-Documents Required: The following documents
+- Documents Required: The following documents are required:

 - Copies of the marriage certificate